-The Migration and Integration Cluster brings together researchers with an interest in issues of migration, integration and cultural diversity, from a wide range of disciplines including Applied Psychology, Applied Social Studies, Education, Geography, Languages, Law, Philosophy, Sociology and Study of Religions.
+The ISS21 Migration and Integration Cluster brings together researchers with an interest in issues of migration, integration and cultural diversity, from a wide range of disciplines including Applied Psychology, Applied Social Studies, Education, Geography, Languages, Law, Philosophy, Sociology and Study of Religions.

-Cluster members have researched and published widely in areas such as asylum and social services, gender and migration, narratives of identity, place and belonging, institutional racism, models of integration, child trafficking, multiculturalism and human rights, migrant children, international justice, travel writing and religion and migrant identities.
+Cluster members have researched and published widely in areas such as: youth mobility; refugees and asylum; gender and migration; migrant narratives of identity, place and belonging; immigration policy and law; institutional racism; models of integration; child trafficking; multiculturalism and human rights; migrant children; international justice; travel writing; and religion and migrant identities.

 Interdisciplinary research in migration and integration is well-established among cluster members, building in part upon the pioneering work of UCC’s Irish Centre for Migration Studies in the late 1990s and early 2000s (Director P. Mac Éinrí).
 Members of the cluster cooperate regularly through ongoing collaborative research projects, joint supervision of PhD students and also in the delivery of the unique MA in Contemporary Migration and Diaspora Studies.